 No, you should never pop a pimple on a dog.
 Popping can push bacteria deeper into the skin, increasing the risk of infection, inflammation, and permanent scarring.
 Instead, keep the area clean and see a vet if the pimple gets worse.

-How to Stop Dog Pimples?
+How to Prevent Dog Pimples?

 To keep your dog from getting pimples, keep their skin clean and avoid things that can irritate it or promote bacterial growth.
 Making small changes to your daily care and hygiene can greatly lower your risk of getting pimples.
 Regular preventive care keeps your dog’s skin healthy and comfortable.